ConvivioTeam/cookbook/new_client_recipe/connecting.md

 Sometimes we'll be contacted by a potential new client.
 In that case the steps are:

-1. Enter the organisation and contact people into Contactually.
+1. Enter the [contact details for the people](https://www.contactually.com/contacts) into Contactually.

-2. Create a card for the new client opportunity in the new client pipeline in Contactually.
+2. Create a card for the new client opportunity in the [new client pipeline](https://www.contactually.com/pipelines/86389) in Contactually.

 If the client approaches us out of the blue with an RFP or other procurement process already rolling then we need to: